react-navigation/react-navigation.github.io/versioned_docs/version-7.x/from-expo-router.md

 - More expressive APIs for precise control over navigation structure and behavior.
 - Modeled on state objects instead of URLs, which encode more information and enable features such as [`reset`](navigation-actions.md#reset) and [navigation state persistence](state-persistence.md).
-- More flexible deep linking, such as parsing and schema support for params, regex support for paths, and even fully custom parsing with [`getStateFromPath`](navigation-container.md#linkinggetstatefrompath) etc.
+- More flexible deep linking, such as parsing support for params, regex support for paths, and even fully custom parsing with [`getStateFromPath`](navigation-container.md#linkinggetstatefrompath) etc.
 - URL segments are not coupled to navigator nesting structure, making it possible to change the UI without affecting public URLs.

 Some of the benefits of Expo Router are: